selbekk/burger/README.md

 Burger is an open sourced and community based app for rating and finding tasty hamburgers.
 Or cheeseburgers.

-We're currently getting set up, so please hold on while we get the basics set up.
+We're currently getting set up, so please hold on while we get the basics together.

 ## We love meaty stacks.